braddwalker/ZwiftPacketMonitor/ZwiftCompanionMessages.md

 192.168.1.53 - pc
 192.168.1.55 - mobile device

-DST port 21587 is the port on the mobile device
+DST port 21587 is the port on the mobile device.

 => `outgoing` packets are the packets that flow from the Zwift Companion app to the Zwift Desktop app => `incoming` packets are the packets that flow from the Zwift Desktop app to the Zwitft Companion app